rokaspaulik/invoice/README.md

 2. Open browser and go to [localhost:8888](http://localhost:8888/).

 ## Features
-* Create and manage invoices
+* Create and manage invoices.
-* Add and edit invoice items
+* Add and edit invoice items.
-* Generate PDF and Word invoice documents
+* Generate PDF and Word invoice documents.

 ## Contributing